WilNichols/wilnichols.com/src/Notes/Project Update 01.md

 Takeaway: instead of iterating along an axis of thematic buckets, iterate towards use.
 “What do I need to casually use this next week?” as opposed to “What’s the next big task that yields a major value-add?”

-We’re back in Austin, purposefully.
+The other part is that we’re back in Austin.
+Purposefully.
 I want to miss Pittsburgh, and I miss what could’ve been there, but returning to friends and family is a hell of a respite while we plan a wedding and beyond.
 I wish Texas were a safe place to plan a life; living near family is centering and a kind of safe.

 The old bar in our new neighborhood is Black Star Coop.
 I remember sitting there, watching the 2020 primary debates, and later electoral debates.
 I had a hard time going back to Scholz’s after 2016, and Black Star now has a similar sheen.